Security on Blip

 Your files travel securely

-Blip doesn’t store your files on a cloud server or leave them sitting on public web links.
-Instead, it transfers data through encrypted tunnels between devices, ensuring only you and the recipient can access the files.
+Blip doesn’t store your files on a cloud server or leave them sitting behind public web links.
+Instead, it transfers data through encrypted tunnels between devices, ensuring only the sender and the recipient can access the files.

-Whenever possible, Blip connects devices directly over your local network or the internet.
-If a direct connection isn’t possible, the transfer is securely routed through our high-speed relay servers.
+Whenever possible, Blip connects devices directly, either over your local network or the internet.
+If a direct connection isn’t possible, your data is securely routed through our encrypted relay network.

 You’re in control